wellesley-cs230/wellesley-cs230.github.io/hw2.md

 When done, submit your <code>StringOps.java</code> along with the <code>StringOpsTesting.txt</code> that shows the results of your comprehensive testing.
 Please DO NOT submit any other file but these two.

+# Homework 2, Part C: Practice Creating Classes

+## Goals
+1. To practice creating Java classes
+2. Practice testing your code

+## Task

+**Attributes.** Create a new class called `LibraryBook`, which has the following properties:
+* `title`
+* `author`
+* `isCheckedOut`

+For each of these properties, consider: what type of variable will you store them in? and how will you encapsulate them?

+**Behaviors.** The class should also support the following behaviors:
+* `getTitle`, returns the title of the book.
+* `getAuthor`, returns the author of the book.
+* `isAvailable`, returns true if the book is in the library.
+* `checkOut`, marks the book as checked out.
+The method should print out an error message if trying to checkout a book that's not available.
+* `returnBook`, marks the book as available.
+The method should print out an error message if trying to return a book that's not currently checked out.
+* `toString`, returns a string representation of the book.

+For each of these methods, consider: what should it take as input, and what should it return?

+**Testing.** Create a `main` method in which you instantiate your favorite book and test each of the methods you implemented.
+As always, your tests should make it easy for the grader to know what you're testing, what your code produced, and what it should have produced.
+Store your tests in `LibraryBookTests.txt`.

 <br/>